 What Is AMD CrossFire?

-CrossFire is, as we’ve already established, the name of AMD’s proprietary hardware technology that allows two or more compatible AMD GPUs to work in tandem, thus improving graphics quality and performance.
+CrossFire is, as we’ve already established, the name of AMD’s proprietary hardware technology that allows two or more compatible AMD GPUs to work together, thus improving graphics quality and performance.

 What is Nvidia SLI?